-Now if we focus on the performances of our new solution MAHEVE, we can see that it is all the time better than other algorithms.
-As can be seen in Table 1, in executions with faults (WF), it reduces the application's execution time by about 50% on homogeneous architectures (here of 0.08 heterogeneity degree) which is more than 25 point better than FT-FEC and near 30 points better than FT-AIAC-QM.
-On heterogeneous architectures (here of 0.72 heterogeneity degree) it also outperforms other mapping algorithms by reducing the application execution time by about 53% which is almost 10 points better than FT-AIAC-QM and 20 points better than FT-FEC.
-On middle heterogeneity degree architectures (here of 0.50 heterogeneity degree), MAHEVE is once again better than its two comparative mapping algorithms by reducing the application execution time by about 53%.
+Now if we look at the performances of our new solution, MAHEVE, we can see that it is all the time better than other algorithms.
+As can be seen in Table 1, it reduces the application's execution time by about 50% on homogeneous architectures (here of 0.08 heterogeneity degree) what is more than 25 point better than FT-FEC and near 30 points better than FT-AIAC-QM.
+On heterogeneous architectures (here of 0.72 heterogeneity degree) it also outperforms other mapping algorithms by reducing the application's execution time by about 53% what is near about 10 points better than FT-AIAC-QM and 20 points better than FT-FEC.
+On middle heterogeneity degree architectures (here of 0.50 heterogeneity degree), MAHEVE is another one time better than its two comparative mapping algorithms by reducing the application's execution time by about 53%.
 These good performances come from the fact that it is designed to be efficient on both architectures, homogeneous and heterogeneous.
 Moreover, as it integrates a fault tolerance security in the initial mapping, it is more efficient when computing nodes fail.
-Here we can point out that this algorithm allows in general gains on application execution time of about 55%.
-In fault free executions (FF), it outperforms once again the two other algorithms.
+Here we can point out that this algorithm allows in general gains on application's execution time about 55%.